 Fortunately, with most of the articles about VAs being posted on the internet, it is the latter.

 As far as the experiences of popular bloggers/businessmen such as Michael Hyatt, Alina Dizik, Natalie Sisson, etc. VAs live up to their reputation of being more than efficient help.
 VAs can free up your time, handle your clients/customers while you are away, streamline your day-to-day activities, and all at an hourly cost.

 They do all that and you do not have to pay for employee benefits or the equipment they are using because you only pay them for the work they do.
 Really, it is no wonder why people are going crazy over VAs.

 Okay, so what exactly DO they do?

 VAs are known to have a wide range of skills that allow them to handle various tasks given to them by their clients.
-There are also different types of VAs who specialize in certain fields, such as an Admin VA who is great for bookkeeping, data entry, data presentation, creating reports, etc.
+There are also different types of VAs who specialize in certain fields.
+For example, an Admin VA who is great for bookkeeping, data entry, data presentation, creating reports, etc.

 Still not clear enough for you?
 Then here is a list of some of the tasks VAs can do:

 - Search Engine Optimization